vreville/starAML/README.md

 # starAML version 2.0

-Compute easily the angular momentum of solar-like stars
+Compute easily the angular momentum loss of solar-like stars

 starAML is a python class made for easy computation of stellar angular momentum loss.
 This program applies the method described in Réville et al. 2015b, the Astrophysical Journal 814, 99